Site Supervisor Guidelines

 Review and approve the on-line Internship Learning Contract in a timely way

-At the beginning of an academic internship, Internship Site Supervisors must review and approve their part of the on-line Internship Learning Contract in order for the student to register their internship with the college for academic credit.
+Internship Site Supervisors must review and approve their part of the online Internship Learning Contract in order for the student to register their internship with the college for academic credit.
 Internship Site Supervisors will receive the email “Purchase College Student Internship Approval Needed” to access the online Learning Contract without having to log into Purchase JobScore.
-Internship sponsors will also include a description of the internship, that addresses the training provided and learning outcomes and select the Expected Competencies Gained.
+Internship sponsors will also include a description of the internship, that addresses the training provided and learning outcomes and select the expected competencies gained. -

 Complete the on-line Evaluation in a timely way.

 Please Note: The number of credits awarded for internships are based on how many hours students spend at their internship site over a semester.
 The maximum credits for any one internship is 4. (view the minimum hour/credit requirements).
-To assist students and internship sponsors with tracking hours, students can maintain an Internship Time Sheet throughout the semester.
+To assist students and internship sponsors with tracking hours, students can maintain a time sheet throughout the semester.

 Internship opportunities can be listed on our free on-line job and internship system – Purchase JobScore.
 To access the system, simply visit our Employer Services page and select “Create your employer account” in order to create your account on the system.
 You may then post a description of your internship for students to review.